Kalika Rural Municipality

-is a Rural municipality located within the Rasuwa District of the Bagmati Province of Nepal.
+Kalika is a rural municipality located within the Rasuwa District of the Bagmati Province of Nepal.
 The municipality spans 192.54 km2 of area, with a total population of 9,421 according to a 2011 Nepal census.

+History

 On March 10, 2017, the Government of Nepal restructured the local level bodies into 753 new local level structures.
 The previous Ramche, small portion of Laharepauwa, Dhaibung and half portion of Bhorle VDCs were merged to form Kalika Rural Municipality.
 Kalika is divided into 5 wards, with Dhaibung declared the administrative center of the rural municipality.

+The municipality was severely impacted by the 2026 Nepal floods, with ward 1 reported as "completely overwhelmed by floodwaters" and 300 people displaced.